etchteam/offline-ux/src/custom-offline-page.md

 ```

 The website will now serve the custom offline page based on if the user has a
 network connection.
-Take a look at <a href="https://glitch.com/edit/#!/custom-offline-page" target="_blank" rel="noopener noreferrer">the full working version of this code</a>
+Take a look at <a href="https://glitch.com/edit/#!/custom-offline-page" target="_blank" rel="noopener noreferrer">the working version of this code</a>
 or the <a href="https://custom-offline-page.glitch.me/" target="_blank" rel="noopener noreferrer">demo</a>
 to see the offline page in action.